-Home / Focused Guides / Education Guide / Why Cooking Classes for Teens Are a Recipe for Success
+Home / Focused Guides / Camp Guide / Why Cooking Classes for Teens Are a Recipe for Success and 5 Locations to Find Them in Philly

-Find out more about the benefits of cooking instruction, and how your child can polish their skills with Julian Krinsky Camps & Programs.
+Find out more about the benefits of cooking instruction, and how your child can polish their skills with local classes, camps & programs.

 students learning to cook with a chef